Aphasia is… “I have trouble talking and understanding. I know what I’m saying… but I don’t know. I can’t work out what exactly is going on sometimes.

 The Australian Aphasia Association supports people with aphasia, their family members, caregivers,

 friends and primary health workers.
 As a member you will:

-- Benefit from discounted registration fees to attend national and local conferences
+- Benefit from discounted registration fees to attend National Conferences

-- Maintain regular contact with other health professionals interested in aphasia.
+- Connect with other health professionals interested in aphasia.

 Find out more about becoming a member.